asjad99/ML-ops/README.md

 ------

-About/Scope:
+### About/Scope:

 - We present an iterative framework for designing real-world machine learning systems.
--  We take a system level view of things and architect a solution based on  business requirements where the end goal of this framework is to build a system that is deployable, reliable, and scalable.
+-  We want to take a system level view of things and architect a solution based on  business requirements where the end goal of this framework is to build a system that is deployable, reliable, and scalable.
 - Enterprise grade ML, a term mentioned in [a paper put forth by Microsoft](https://arxiv.org/abs/1909.00084), refers to ML applications where there is a high level of scrutiny for data handling, model fairness, user privacy, and debuggability.
 While toy problems that data scientists solve on laptops using a csv dataset could be intellectually challenging, they are not enterprise grade machine learning problems.
 - In deployment (via containers or spark applications, for example), governance becomes paramount, especially in regulated environments.
 Data lineage, data versioning, model versioning, model explainability, model monitoring are all front and center.
 - Examples of System Design/Data Engineering tasks include: